-1.3 Designated state major programs
+1.4 Designated state major programs and Type A Programs

 DCF has not designated specific programs to be state major programs (see Section 3.4 of the Main Document).
+The auditor should use a risk-based approach to determine which Federal programs are major programs and which program qualify as a Type A program as enumerated in §75.518 / §200.518 of the Uniform Guidance.